 Studies have shown that when you study at a stretch, it might not result in effective learning.
 Taking breaks for every half-an-hour can improve your attention while learning.
 The Center for Academic Success,

 Louisiana State University has noted that studying more than 30-50 minutes may not help your brain to take more information.
 It is advised to take five to 10 minutes of break after every session.
 Moreover, reward yourself at the end of each session.
 It would motivate you to do study more.

 When you are hungry or when you deprive yourself of sleep, the processing of your brain is slower than normal.
 Your brain just cannot hold information when its needs are not fulfilled.

 Studies have shown that when we sleep, the brain cleans out all the toxins.
 When you don’t sleep enough, your brain is overloaded with toxins that make learning a painful task.

-Adopt a lifestyle that helps you to learn.
-It is also important that you drink water and add “brain-friendly food” (olive oil, eggs, wild salmon, walnuts and others) to your diet to enhance your brain’s capacity.
+Adopt a lifestyle that helps you to accelerate your learning.
+It is also important that you drink water and add “brain-friendly food” (olive oil, eggs, wild salmon, walnuts, and others) to your diet to enhance your brain’s capacity.

-Nearly all latest IT jobs, today, are demanding individuals to upgrade oneself to match the requirements of fast-growing industries.
+Nearly all the latest IT jobs, today, are demanding individuals to upgrade themselves to match the requirements of fast-growing industries.

-Accelerate your learning with these tricks to gain expertise in your niche areas of profession.
+Accelerate your learning with these tricks to gain expertise in your niche areas of the profession.